google-deepmind/acme/README.md

 loop.run()
 ```

-however Acme also tries to maintain this level of simplicity while either diving
+Acme also tries to maintain this level of simplicity while either diving deeper
-deeper into the agent algorithms or by using them in more complicated settings.
+into the agent algorithms or by using them in more complicated settings.
+An
-An overview of Acme along with more detailed descriptions of its underlying
+overview of Acme along with more detailed descriptions of its underlying
 components can be found by referring to the [documentation].

 For a quick start, take a look at the more detailed working code examples found